deployment-academy/deployment-academy.github.io/content/posts/devsecops/gke-dataplane-v2-network-policies.md

 gcloud logging read --project $gcp_project 'resource.type="k8s_node" resource.labels.location=us-east1 resource.labels.cluster_name=<your-cluster-name> logName="projects/<your-project-name>/logs/policy-action" jsonPayload.dest.pod_name=~"redis-cart" jsonPayload.disposition="deny"'
 ```

-You will see the logs entries coming through with details about the events.
+You will see the log entries coming through with details about the events.
 Check the documentation for the [Log Format definition](https://cloud.google.com/kubernetes-engine/docs/how-to/network-policy-logging#log_format).

 {{< notice type="note" id="cloud-logging" title="A note on Google Cloud Logging" >}}
 You are able to check the logs with the previous command because [Cloud Logging](https://cloud.google.com/logging/docs) is enabled by default in new clusters, and network policy logs are automatically shipped to Cloud Logging.
 See more about how to [configure Cloud Operations for GKE](https://cloud.google.com/stackdriver/docs/solutions/gke/installing).